-WEP visits schools all over Queensland, Victoria and New South Wales to chat to students about their student exchange options.
+WEP visits schools all over the ACT, QLD, NSW, SA and VIC to chat to students about their student exchange options.
 As many students are unaware of student exchange and its benefits, we aim to answer the following questions:

 - What is student exchange?

 - What are the benefits of student exchange?